Spotting Fake Luxury Goods

 Verify Serial Numbers and Tags

-Many luxury brands include serial numbers, RFID tags, or holograms on their products.
-Cross-check these with the brand’s database or official customer service.
-Missing or mismatched numbers are a clear indicator of a fake.
+Most luxury brands include serial numbers, RFID tags, or holograms.
+Cross-check these with official databases or customer service.
+Missing or mismatched codes signal fakes.

 Compare Prices